Digital Human Library Frequently Asked Questions

 In order to protect the privacy of our Experts, the only users that have access to complete dHL Expert profiles are registered teachers.

 I hope you found the answers you were looking for!
 Remember, all new users must register first, and then login to access the library of dHL Experts.
-Please contact me if you have any other questions.
-I hope to see you in the classroom!
+Please contact us if you have any other questions!

 This post is also available in: French